 Other things you will need for your gluten free sourdough

 - A selection of gluten free flours at your disposal, and a basic understanding of which flour does what.
 Please have a read of my gluten free flour guide if you’re new to the gluten free life/having an overloaded flour pantry.

 - Some decent kitchen scales.
 If you’ve gotten this far into gluten free baking, I’m assuming you have some scales at home.
 Gluten free is a fickle beast, and even small deviations in flours can yield very undesirable results.
 Scales aren’t super expensive and they’re worth every penny.

 - Potentially, a banneton (bread proofing basket) and a lame (very sharp instrument to score the bread.)
-I’ve linked some crude Google image searches if you’re a visual learner.
 Note that neither are compulsory – you can use a bowl for proofing and a sharp knife for scoring.

 - Some sort of dutch oven for baking the loaf.
 This is necessary to create the same sort of environment as a profesh oven – high, consistent heat which results in ‘oven spring’ aka lift.
 Check that it’s suitable for high oven temperatures (or you might lose the handle of the lid).
 Worst comes to worst, you can use a cast iron skillet, a foil tent and a tray of water in the bottom of the oven to create steam.

 - Patience is key.
 It sucks but it’s true.
 You need to be patient in waiting for your starter, then in making the pre-ferment, and again in proofing.
 Oh also, it’s best to cut a loaf when cool (to avoid gumminess) so there’s that too.

 - Manage your expectations, and know that it won’t be as beautifully air pockety and soft as a regular, wheat based loaf.